A deluge of calls just after the lockdown was announced

 But the number of calls increased progressively before exploding just after the lockdown was announced on 16 March, rising from 500 to 2,000 a day.
 That was the tipping point for the SAMU: the rate of calls handled dropped from 98% to 65% – some calls were lost and caller waiting times started to become dangerously long.
 Faced with this congestion, SAMU 33 reacted swiftly to make sure the service was able to continue responding to serious emergency calls.

-The partnership, developed over many years with Orange Business Services, made it possible for us to plan and respond effectively.
-Whether in everyday or exceptional circumstances, Orange Business Services has never left us high and dry.
+The partnership, developed over many years with Orange Business, made it possible for us to plan and respond effectively.
+Whether in everyday or exceptional circumstances, Orange Business has never left us high and dry.

 François Dallay, Telecoms Manager at Bordeaux University Hospital